wesley-franca/wesley-franca/README.md

 - 🌱 I’m currently learning **TypeScript** on Driven's full stack web development bootcamp;

-- 👀 My next step is learning Prisma ;
+- 👀 My next step is learning Docker;

 - ❤️ I love books and coding;

-- 🏳️‍🌈 Pronouns: He/His;
+- 🏳️‍🌈 Pronouns: He/Him;

-- ⚡ Fun fact **one of my life goals is to be a polyglot** and I'am currently learning the brazilian sign language;
+- ⚡ Fun fact **one of my life goals is to be polyglot** and I'am currently learning the brazilian sign language;

 <h3 align="left">📫 How to reach me :</h3>